awslabs/aws-crt-s3-benchmarks/README.md

         If not specified, everything in [benchmarks/](benchmarks/) is prepared (uploading 100+ GiB to S3 and creating 100+ GiB on disk).

-This can be run repeatedly.
+This script can be run repeatedly.
 It skips unnecessary work (e.g. won't upload a file that already exists).

 ### Build a Runner